MicrosoftDocs/winrt-api/windows.applicationmodel/appinstance_unregister_1708113967.md

 ## -examples
 Once registered, an instance remains registered until either the instance process terminates or the instance unregisters itself.
 This example unregisters the current this app.
 It no longer takes part in instance redirection.
+The instance continues to run.

 ```csharp
 private void OnAllFilesClosed(object sender, EventArgs args)